HOME

 Images: Reading lists and module guides

-Later, as a way of critically engaging with Higher Education’s desire to make all courses standardised and industry facing, I created an official course stamp for use when returning written feedback.
+Later, as a way of critically engaging with Higher Education’s desire to make all courses standardised, including the way in which work is presented to students on digital learning platforms and feedback on assessments, I created an official course stamp for use when returning written feedback.
 It was made as a prompt to allow students to question, what an art education is for, what it should look like, and again what is an “experience” and how can we use an experience design approach to alter the mundane and critique current systems.

-Theory was taught as a lecture followed by a practical workshop.
+Theory was taught as a lecture followed by a practical workshop to engage with ideas around knowing through making (Ingold).
 Topics covered included areas such as:

-• The politics behind Big Tech and the impact of virtual, digital and analogue materials on the natural world.
+Critical Technologies.
+The politics behind Big Tech and the impact of virtual, digital and analogue materials on the natural world:

 Images: Natural dying and bio plastics workshops by Francie Feng